SirLefti/piboy/README.md

 Additional parts depending on case version.

 > **NOTE:**<br>
-> Prototype 1 does not support modules and battery power internally.
+> Prototype 1 does not support modules, audio and battery power internally.

 > **NOTE:**<br>
 > Prototype 2 supports BME280, NEO-6M, DS3231 and battery power.
 ADS1115 can be squeezed in as well, but there is no
 > documentation.
+Audio is not supported internally

 ## Installation